2017 NFL Thanksgiving schedule: Redskins host Giants, Cowboys play Chargers

 Minnesota Vikings at Detroit Lions

 12:30 p.m.
-ET, FOX
+ET, Fox

 Delightful little divisional matchup between two teams who should be in the hunt when it comes to the NFC North.
 The Lions have done a great job improving their offensive line despite losing Larry Warford and Riley Reiff .
 Matthew Stafford looked like an MVP candidate in 2016 before a hand injury threw him off and the Lions limped to the finish.
 The Vikings were the NFL's last undefeated team but ended up missing the playoffs.
 After jettisoning Adrian Peterson for Latavius Murray and spending big in free agency on the offensive line, there is substantial hope for Sam Bradford in his second year with the team.